nodejscn/node-api-cn/module/module_findsourcemap_path_error.md

 should be fetched.

-The `error` instance should be passed as the second parameter to `findSourceMap` in exceptional flows, e.g., when an overridden [`Error.prepareStackTrace(error, trace)`][] is invoked.
-Modules are not added to the module cache until they are successfully loaded, in these cases source maps will be associated with the `error` instance along with the `path`.
+The `error` instance should be passed as the second parameter to `findSourceMap` in exceptional flows, such as when an overridden [`Error.prepareStackTrace(error, trace)`][] is invoked.
+Modules are not added to the module cache until they are successfully loaded.
+In these cases, source maps are associated with the `error` instance along with the `path`.